wbsllc/website/_people/3-mary.md

 Mary loves to laugh and enjoys spending time with her friends, family, husband, and dog, Mylo.
 She likes to travel and enjoys visiting new and old places.

-Mary works part-time as a Community Outreach Coordinator at Worthington Behavioral Services LLC.
+Mary works part-time as a Community Outreach Coordinator at Worthington Behavioral Services.